ebbba-org/ansible-role-bigbluebutton/README.md

 You can either use ACME (e.g. letsencrypt) to auto-generate certificates, or copy existing files to the host, or tell the role to do nothing and just assume the certificate files are already in the correct place.

 * **`bbb_acme_enable`** (default: `true`)\
-  If true, automatically generate TLS certificates via ACME (e.g. letsencrypt).
+  Automatically generate TLS certificates via ACME (e.g. letsencrypt).
 If you have a lot of servers you may need to throttle your deployments or switch to an ACME provider with higher rate limits.

 * **`bbb_acme_email`** (required if `bbb_acme_enable` is true)\
   E-mail address to use when registering an account with the ACME provider.